KuNgia09/vmp3-import-fix/README.md

-# VMProtect 3.x IAT Fix
+# VMProtect 3.x IAT Fix and Rebuild Import Table

-This Program is a dynamic x86/x64 VMProtect 3.x import fixer（Tested on VMP3.3）.
-The main goal of this project was to build correct and reliable tool to fix imports in x86/x64 applications.
+This Program is a dynamic x86/x64 VMProtect 3. x import fixer（Tested on VMP3.3）.
+The main goal of this project was to build a correct and reliable tool to fix imports in x86/x64 applications.

-Note: **this tool can dump and rebuild import directory**.
+Note: T**his tool can dump and rebuild import directory**.

-​	  **Fix 32bit program,please use 32bit version,vice versa**.
+​	 **Fix the 32bit program please use the 32bit version, and vice versa**.

 ## Before